Shivani-Sharma-23/SalesAI_TaipyApp/README.md

 ## Overview

 This Sales Analysis app is designed to provide insights and analysis of sales data using Python.
-It utilizes the Taipy library for data manipulation and analysis.
+It utilizes the Taipy library for creating an interactive Dashboard.
 The app allows users to perform various analytical tasks such as:

 - Analyzing sales trends over time
 - Visualizing sales data with interactive charts and graphs